ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Discussion

+In Sec.~\ref{sec:analisis} we compared \nthp emission with complementary tracers related to ionization, outflows, and dense gas in the G012 protocluster.
+Specifically, we highlight a spatial anti-correlation between \nthp, \ceto emission, and the \hfoa recombination line.
 Previously, \citet{tobin2013} estimated the abundances of \nthp in protostellar systems.
 In one of these systems (L1157), \ceto traces regions where \nthp is absent.
 Specifically, they found that as \ceto peaks decrease, \nthp increases, indicating a clear anticorrelation between both tracers.
 This anticorrelation is also detected by \citet{tafalla2021}, where they also show that \nthp is detected at high column densities (N$(\text{H}_2)\,\geq\,10^{22}\,$cm$^{-2}$; see their Fig.~7).
 In addition, \citet{yu2022} analyzed a \hh bubble (S156) associated with the G305 star forming complex, finding that \nthp increases far to the edges of S156.
-This implies that \nthp is actually destroyed by the hot gas in the bubble.
+This implies that \nthp could be destroyed by the hot and expanding gas in the bubble.
 As well as increased CO near \hh regions, free electrons traced by recombination lines (e.g., H41$\alpha$), ionized metal emission lines, and continuum emission provide additional methods to map these zones where \nthp is destroyed \citep[e.g.,][]{yu2018,continuum,armante2024}.